 Amount of Education Required for Careers Related to Social Work

-Some degrees associated with social work may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with social work require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Education Level||Percentage of Workers|

 |High School Diploma - or the equivalent (for example, GED)||1.8%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||0.9%|

 |Associate’s Degree (or other 2-year degree)||2.4%|